front-end-foundations/session1/readme.md

 1. Download the files as distributed in class from Github and, using the notes below, try to recreate the design we did in class from scratch
 1. Examine the provided homework samples (in the `home-work-samples` folder) using Chrome's developer tools.
 Pick two or three visual formatting features that appeal to you and apply them to your page.
 Be sure to Google any CSS properties you are unfamiliar with.

-Note: the finished files I was working on in class can be [downloaded](https://github.com/front-end-foundations/session1/tree/fall2018-done) from the `fall2018-done` branch of this repo for reference.
+Note: the finished files I was working on in class can be [downloaded](https://github.com/front-end-foundations/session1/tree/spring2019-done) from the `fall2019-done` branch of the repo for reference.
 Be sure to select the branch on Github _before_ downloading the zip.

-## Additional Reading
+### Additional Reading

 These are good resources for absolute beginners and go into more depth in some areas than we will have time for in class.
 You should try to watch them over the first two weeks of the semester.
 Be sure to download the accompanying files in order to follow along on your own.

 * Video: [HTML Crash Course for Absolute Beginners](https://youtu.be/UB1O30fR-EE), and the [accompanying files](https://www.youtube.com/redirect?redir_token=1Yb19FwXTj2Zp4L-bRWo-VIllCl8MTUxODAxNjc4OUAxNTE3OTMwMzg5&event=video_description&v=UB1O30fR-EE&q=http%3A%2F%2Fwww.traversymedia.com%2Fdownloads%2Fhtmlcheatsheet.zip)
 * Video: [CSS Crash Course for Absolute Beginners](https://youtu.be/yfoY53QXEnI), and the [accompanying files](https://www.youtube.com/redirect?event=video_description&v=yfoY53QXEnI&redir_token=7uspCtsw-mSVQ-CRLJqyBuXp4B18MTUzNzIwOTU4MUAxNTM3MTIzMTgx&q=http%3A%2F%2Fwww.traversymedia.com%2Fdownloads%2Fcsscrashcourse.zip)

-## Text Editors, Browsers and Developer Tools
+## Text Editors, Browsers and Browser Developer Tools

 In this class we will be using [Sublime Text](https://www.sublimetext.com/).